-Endless amounts of burpees, jump squats, etc. not only compromise your joint health, but can actually impede motor unit recruitment within individual muscles.
+Endless amounts of burpees, jump squats, etc. can compromise your joint health.
+And they can actually impede motor unit recruitment within individual muscles.
 This decreases the effectiveness of said exercises for the purposes of muscle growth!

 This impediment in motor unit recruitment occurs due to central fatigue.
 Central fatigue is fatigue stemming from the brain and spinal cord.
 This feels more like that “all over” feeling of exhaustion that you might experience after a long HIIT workout.

 In order to move the needle with muscle hypertrophy, we are looking to achieve peripheral fatigue.
-This is fatigue at the site of the muscle stemming from an accurate activation of motor units within the muscle itself.
+This is fatigue at the site of the muscle stemming from an accurate activation of motor units.

 Although the two cannot be fully separated, excessive amounts of central fatigue greatly interferes with achieving peripheral fatigue.
-When you are systemically fatigued, neural drive decreases to the individual muscle groups, limiting the amount of motor unit recruitment that is possible.
+When systemically fatigued, neural drive decreases to the individual muscle groups.
+This limits the amount of motor unit recruitment that is possible.

 We recommend 1-3, <20 minute HIIT sessions per week only IF your joints are feeling good.
 This allows us to maximize the benefits of HIIT training (improved cardiovascular health, HRV, etc) while limiting significant joint compression and hypertrophic interference secondary to central fatigue.

 Excessive high-intensity or high-impact exercises can also lead to lingering joint inflammation.
-Inflammation within the joint decreases joint proprioception (your brain’s ability to identify where the joint is in space) and can dampen muscular outputs.
+Inflammation within the joint decreases joint proprioception and can dampen muscular outputs.
+Joint proprioception is your brain’s ability to identify where the joint is in space.